ivan-paleo/publish-micro-image/README.md

 So this makes a significant difference!

-There might be one case where the digital magnification might be useful, namely in SEM imaging.
-In this case, only the digital magnification is availble, but it is given relative to a *reference*.
+There is another similar example, namely in SEM imaging.
+When using an SEM, only the digital magnification is availble, but it is given relative to a *reference*.
 For example, in the case of our Zeiss EVO 25, the magnification is given relative to the Polaroid 545 format (other formats can be selected), *i.e.* as if printed on 4 $\times$ 5” polaroid paper.
 This used to be the printing format for analog images in the days before digital SEMs.
-Note that other manufacturers might use different references so the magnifications might not be comparable, once again.
+Note that other manufacturers might use different references so the magnifications might not be comparable, once again, and I am not sure all users know about this reference.

 ## Scale bar